 Available information on the fishery, management, biology, and assessment of Thorny Skate in NAFO Divisions 3LNO and Subdivision 3Ps was reviewed to determine the status of this stock.
 Based on the continuous distribution of this species, and lack of physical barriers between Divs.
 3LNO and Subdiv.
 3Ps, Thorny Skate in Divs.
 3LNOPs is considered to constitute a single stock.
-In 2012-2018, an average of 3 805 tons of Thorny Skate from Divs.
+In 2018-2020, an average of 3 470 tons of Thorny Skate from Divs.
 3LNO was commercially landed.
 STACFIS-agreed total landings from Divs.
-3LNO were 3 697 t in 2019.
+3LNO were 3 677 t in 2021.
 Reported landings in Subdiv.
-3Ps averaged 460 t in 2012-2018, and totaled 889 t in 2019.
-An Index of Fishing Mortality for Divs.
-3LNO increased from the late 1980s to a peak of 32% in 1997, then decreased and stabilized at approximately 17% during 1998-2004.
-In 2005-2011, this Index averaged 6%, and remained around 4% since 2012.
-The Fishing Mortality Index in Subdiv.
-3Ps was ≤2% since 2010.
-After a drastic decline over 1985-1995, Canadian spring research surveys indicated that biomass and abundance of Thorny Skate in Divs.
-3LNO were relatively stable at low levels.
+3Ps averaged 916 t in 2018-2020, and totaled 702 t in 2021.
+Due to the CoVid-19 global pandemic and research vessel difficulties, no complete Canadian spring research surveys occurred in Divs.
+3LNO over 2020-2021.
+Subdiv.
+3Ps was surveyed in 2021.
+In addition, no Canadian fall research survey was conducted in Divs.
+3LNO in 2021.
+After a drastic decline in Thorny Skate biomass and abundance over 1985-1995, Canadian spring survey indices indicated that the Thorny Skate stock in Divs.
+3LNOPs was relatively stable at low levels.
 Thorny Skate distribution in Divs.
-3LNOPs over 2010-2019 continued to be concentrated on the southwestern Grand Banks, in Subdiv.
+3LNOPs over 2010-2021 continued to be concentrated on the southwestern Grand Banks, in Subdiv.
 3Ps, and northward along the edge of the Bank.